koki-sato/tinet-rb/sample/README.md

 # Sample

 Samples of tinet configs.
-You can test them in [vagrant](https://www.vagrantup.com/).
+You can test them in [Vagrant](https://www.vagrantup.com/).

+## Requirements

+- Vagrant

 ## Setup